LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 Detail demo steps :

-1. The eye will keep detecting human face (with 2 eyes), no people is watching the robot face, the face node will show a sleeping face.
+1. The eye module will keep detecting human face ( with 2 eyes ), if no people is watching the robot face, the face node will show a "sleeping emoji" .

-2. If the eye detect a people is watching the robot face more than 2 second, the robot will wake up and show people it will show some demo to the people, then it will wave its robot arm.
+2. If the eye node detects a people is watching the robot face more than 2 seconds, the robot will wake up and prepare to show some demo to the people ( wave its robot arm and show "I will show some demo" on face UI" ).

 3. If the eye detect the people is watching the arm, then the head will control the arm to grab a small box next to it and hand over to the people.

-4. If the eye didn't detect people, the head will change the face to sleep state and rest the arm to default position.
+4. If the eye node didn't detect people, the head will change the face to sleep emoji and rest the arm to default position.